PRCT: $50.2M ADJUSTED EBITDA LOSS VS. $35M PROJECTED -- LEVI & KORSINSKY, LLP INVESTIGATES

 Procept BioRobotics reported one set of numbers to investors -- the actual figures told a different story

-NEW YORK,, March 4, 2026 /PRNewswire/ -- Investors in Procept BioRobotics (NASDAQ: PRCT) lost more than 15% of their investment value after the Company disclosed financial results that diverged sharply from the figures management had presented.
+NEW YORK, March 11, 2026 /PRNewswire/ -- Investors in Procept BioRobotics (NASDAQ: PRCT) lost more than 15% of their investment value after the Company disclosed financial results that diverged sharply from the figures management had presented.
 Those who suffered losses are encouraged to submit their information here.
 You may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.

 On the Q3 2025 earnings call, CFO Kevin Waters projected a full-year 2025 adjusted EBITDA loss of approximately $35 million.
 When actual results were reported, the adjusted EBITDA loss was $50.2 million -- a gap of $15.2 million, or 43% worse than the figure investors were given.
 At the same time, management told investors handpiece average selling prices were being maintained at approximately $3,200, while the Company had eliminated historical bulk-purchase discounts that directly affected realized pricing.